Save Taxes with Expert Assisted ITR filing.

 Patents are a great incentive for innovation in today’s world, but obtaining one is one of the hardest things to do.
 In a country that loves its bureaucracy like India, it can be downright intimidating.
 But it doesn’t have to be… not anymore!

 Intellectual Property Rights has become an inevitable tool in today’s economy.
 Following the Government of India’s Atma Nirbhar Bharat scheme, several companies have looked at innovation, which was already one of the most important sustainable development goals set by the Centre.
+Know What to do Before Submitting A Patent Application?

 Besides the Atma Nirbhar Bharat scheme, other initiatives have already been set up.
-These include Make in India, Startup India, Digital India and Skill India.
+These include Make in India, Startup India, Digital India, and Skill India.
 The Atal Innovation Mission nurtures innovative energies across the country in schools and universities.
 Under the Intellectual Property Right policy, the Cell for IPR Promotion and Management, CIPAM has been tasked to facilitate the creation and commercialization of IP assets in collaboration with the Office of the Controller General of Patents, Designs and Trademarks.

 The filings for IP rights have considerably increased and the Patent Offices are also getting revamped in terms of capacity building.
 The Patent Office started functioning as the International Searching and Examining Authority in October 2013.